 To help those of you heading to Israel for the festive season, we’ve come up with a list of the ten things to see and do over Christmas in Israel.
 This little list goes above and beyond the usual top things to see and do in Israel, and is a guide for those who want to experience some of the major Christian sites especially relevant at this time of the year, enjoy the December weather (hopefully), and still feel festive…

 Ahh, there’s just something magical about visiting Bethlehem at Christmas.
 The must-see is, of course, the Church of the Nativity and the legendary underground grotto where the 14-pointed star is located (believed to mark the exact location where Jesus was born), but there’s also the carol sing-a-long in Manger Square and a Midnight Mass at the next door Church of St. Catherine (it’s all in Latin but worth the effort, just for that extra special Christmas feeling!).
 We’ve done it, and want to do it again!
-And yes, it’s also easy to get from Jerusalem to Bethlehem.
+If you’re going to do it, this is probably the best and budget-friendliest Christmas Eve tour in town!
+If you want to go solo, it’s also fairly easy to get from Jerusalem to Bethlehem.

 Hand in hand with Bethlehem on any Christmas visit to Israel is Jerusalem’s Old City (and they’re just 10km away from each other).
 Must sees include the powerful and sacred Church of the Holy Sepulcher, a walk down the Via Dolorosa, and market haggling in the amazing Old City bazaar.
 You don’t have to be a believer to feel the spirituality and power in such an amazing city.
 For a taste of what to expect, here’s a clip we took one Christmas Eve in the Old City…